-When the gun trigger is closed, the current sensing circuit will cause the wire to feed and the welding process will start.
+h.
+When the gun trigger is closed, the current sensing circuit will cause the Commander 500 engine to go to the high idle speed, the wire will begin to feed and the welding process started.
+When welding is stopped, the engine will revert to low idle speed after approximately 12 seconds unless welding is resumed.